 Château du Taillan in Le Taillan-Médoc You can reach it by bus 5N from Place Tourny in Bordeaux.
 For more info click here.

 One of the biggest cities in the south west region is Angoulme.
 The town is located on a plateau overlooking the Charente river, attracting many tourists thanks to its beautiful historic center and vibrant cultural life.
 Stroll the streets to explore the historic part of the city and the beautiful boulevards with their view on the original ramparts.
 It’s a vibrant city with plenty of cafes and restaurants, a big market, museums and historic monuments worth visiting.
 It’s also famous for its comics festival taking places in January and its interesting comics museum.
 You can admire the comics art by just strolling the streets.
 There are 20 murals of comics and illustrations on buildings in almost every neighborhood around the city.
+Discover the best murals in my article about street art in Angouleme.
 For more info: http://www.angouleme-tourisme.com/

 How to get there by train?
 The TGV train to Paris stops in Angouleme, so even though it’s located 130 km from Bordeaux, you can still get there from Bordeaux in about 35 minutes.